-Must reference a data item whose usage is DISPLAY, DISPLAY-1, or NATIONAL.
+Must reference a data item described explicitly or implicitly with usage DISPLAY, DISPLAY-1, or NATIONAL.
+A national group item is processed as an elementary data item of category national.

-Data-name-1 can be qualified or subscripted.
-Data-name-1 cannot be a windowed date field.
+data-name-1 can be qualified or subscripted. data-name-1 cannot be a windowed date field.